PencatatHandalGames/PencatatHandalGames/HexawordEN/HowToRemoveAccount.md

-# How to Remove Account
+# How to Remove User Account

 Hexaword EN - Crossword Puzzle use Google Play Service Games and Google Cloud OAuth to manage user account.
 This page will describe the procedure to remove current player account.